 My wish is that everyone who’s interested in yoga finds the style that sings with them!

-Sat nam and namaste x
+Sat nam x